robindrake/fedisolid/README.md

 # fedisolid

-Wanting to create a Social Networking website using ActivityPub and the SOLID Project
+Wanting to create a blogging platform that uses ActivityPub to announce when a post is made